 Regression 1 is the only regression where we used tournament goals per game to measure a player's form at the time of their shot.
 This proved to be statistically insignificant.
-In the second regression we replaced the Tourney Goals Per Game variable with a binary for whether the player scored in the given tournament (since almost 700 players had not scored in the most recent tournament).
-However, there was no effect here, either: recent goal-scoring does not appear to be a strong predictor of penalty kick success.
+In the second regression we replaced the Tourney Goals Per Game variable with a binary for whether the player had scored in the given tournament (since almost 700 players had not scored in the relevant tournament for this metric).
+However, no effect was detected here, either: recent goal-scoring does not appear to be a strong predictor of penalty kick success.